- jeu (n.)

 - jihad (n.)

 - 1869, from Arabic, usually translated as "holy war," literally "struggle, contest, effort," from infinitive of jahada "he waged war, he applied himself to."
-Used in English since c.1880 for any sort of doctrinal crusade.
+Used in English since c.
+1880 for any sort of doctrinal crusade.

 - fem. proper name, variant of Gill, familiar shortening of Jillian, Gillian, the common Middle English pronunciation of Juliana (see Gillian).
+As a familiar, almost generic, name for a girl, from mid-15c. (paired with Jack).

 - jillion (n.)